Friday, September 13, 2024

 Indiefest:

 The 4:30 Movie (2024) The 4:30 Movie takes place in the summer of 1986, where three sixteen-year-old friends (Reed Northrup, Nicholas Cirillo, and Austin Zajur) spend their Saturdays sneaking into movies at the local multiplex.
 This Saturday, they may learn a thing or two about life and love.
 Filmmaker Kevin Smith (Clerks, Chasing Amy, Dogma) can be hit or miss with his films, with a lot of misses lately.
 I am happy to say that this film is a delight, especially for moviegoers of the 1980s.
 The film takes you back to a time when teens would spend their whole Saturday going from one film to another, no matter how many times they had seen some of them.
 The film revolves around Brian (Austin Zajur), a movie fanatic who has just gotten the guts to ask out the girl of his dreams, Melody (played by the wonderfully cute Siena Agudong), to see an afternoon movie.
 It took Brian a year to ask her out after kissing her in her parent’s pool.
 She says yes, but his best friends, Belly (Reed Northrup) and Burny (Nicholas Cirillo) aren’t too happy about the idea that Brian has asked a girl to their day of movie-watching.
 From the moment they arrive at the theater, things start going wrong, and at one point it appears that Brian won't be able to get his dream date.
 The 4:30 Movie is a love letter to Kevin Smith’s teen life, with references to everything from Billy Idol to discussions on if the first movie of a series can be called Poltergeist I if the films sequels have numbers attached to the titles.
 The 4:30 Movie works when we are just dealing with the three friends or when Brian is hanging out with Melody.
 Characters in the film feel like real teens, and the chemistry between Austin Azajur and Siena Agudong, which is everything you want in a first romance, makes us want more of their scenes together.
 The film does a horrible job of creating fake movie trailers that don’t come close to the look and feel of the 80s exploration films (though the trailer for the Nun by day and hooker by night one is enjoyable for a bit).
 There is also a touching scene between Brian and one of the ushers (played by Genesis Rodriguez), where she tells Brian that he should think about becoming a director because of his love of film.
 Overall, I had a good time with the film.
 I wish Smith had done one more re-write and tightened up some scenes that go on a little too long.
 Still, it’s fun going to the local cinema with Brian and his friends and trying our hand at sneaking into a few R-rated films.
+There are two bonus portions in the credits.
+One an additional scene after the first bit of credits and then outtakes during the rest of the credits.
 My Rating: Bargain Matinee The 4:30 Movie Website Now playing in theaters.

 Forgotten Film Bright Young Things (2003) R The film takes place in 1930s England when young aristocrats wore tuxes, partied all night, and slept all day.
 They all thought their days of fun and debauchery would go on forever.
 Adam (Stephen Campbell Moore) has written a novel he is convinced that the world is going to love.
 Having already spent the advance, his only manuscript is seized as pornography, and he is now out of luck.
 What’s a guy to do when his fiancĂ© Nina (Emily Mortimer) expects to be supported in the life she has grown accustomed to.
 Adam, desperate for money, starts writing an anonymous column in the biggest newspaper in the country, giving everyone an inside scoop into what goes on at all those parties that everyday people are never invited to.
 Bright Young Things is a fun and enjoyable film with a cast of soon-to-be stars like Emily Mortimer, David Tennant, and James McAvoy.
 It also has some brilliant performances by Stockard Channing, Jim Broadbent, Dan Aykroyd, and scene-stealer Peter O’Toole.
 It’s a look at a life that didn’t last as long as they thought it would.
 My Rating: Full Price Bright Young Things Info The film is available on most streaming services.